Narrow down wallet-friendly car insurance in California.

-How to get cheap car insurance in California
+How to get affordable car insurance in California

-With so many car insurance providers offering so many options, it’s hard enough to narrow down what you might need.
+With multiple car insurance providers offering so many options, it’s hard enough to narrow down what you might need.
 That’s before you add in your specific driver history, vehicle and state.

 Average car insurance costs in California

-Depending on which city you live in, or whichever town in between, your monthly insurance costs can be affected by the place you call home.
-Factors include crime rates, climate, your commuting distance, and average costs of living in your area.
-The average cost for car insurance in California is $164 per month, compared to $130 in Colorado and $137 in Connecticut.
+Depending on the city you live in, or whichever town in between, your monthly insurance costs can be affected by the place you call home.
+Factors include crime rates, climate, your commuting distance and average costs of living in your area.
+The average cost for car insurance in California is $164 per month, compared with $130 in Colorado and $137 in Connecticut.

 8 tips for getting cheap car insurance in California

-Use anti-theft devices.
-The California Department of Justice reports more than 240,000 auto thefts in just 2006 alone.
+- Use anti-theft devices.
+The California Department of Justice reported more than 240,000 auto thefts in just 2006 alone.
 Some providers offer discounts for even passive devices, like steering wheel locks.

-Keep on top of your bills.
+- Keep on top of your bills.
 A growing number of providers check credit scores when determining your rates.
-California doesn’t — it’s against the law — but paying your annual premium up front could keep a few dollars in your pocket.
+It’s against the law in California, but paying your annual premium up front could keep a few dollars in your pocket.

-Bundle your policies.
-Group renter’s or home insurance under your car insurance umbrella to reduce what you pay across the board.
+- Bundle your policies.
+Group renter or home insurance under your car insurance umbrella to reduce what you pay across the board.

 Cheap car insurance quotes in California